 Today, the public cloud infrastructure is controlled by a handful of companies that can determine anything from pricing to access and standards without any oversight.
 And since more and more customers and businesses rely on the cloud, regulators are now wondering how to ensure that the cloud infrastructure serves the public interest.

 We’re thrilled to see the conversation around cloud neutrality happening right now and hope to see some long-overdue changes soon.

 We launched CAST CLI!
 Users can now control their clusters using our own Command Line Interface (CLI).
 Read more about the beta version here.

 Our team also developed a status page so users can easily check the health of our platform.

 We also have a new EKS optimization tool in the works.
-It’s not publicly available yet, but we’re happy to give a limited number of companies access to it – just book a demo.
+It’s not publicly available yet, but we’re happy to give a limited number of companies access to it if you book a demo.